albuch/sbt-dependency-check/README.md

 dependencyCheckPathToBundleAudit| The path to Ruby Bundle Audit. |
-dependencyCheckBundleAuditWorkingDirectory | Sets the path for the working directory that the Ruby Bundle Audit binary should be executed from. | dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckPathToDotNETCore | The path to .NET Core for .NET assembly analysis on non-windows systems. |
+dependencyCheckBundleAuditWorkingDirectory | Sets the path for the working directory that the Ruby Bundle Audit binary should be executed from. | dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckMSBuildAnalyzerEnabled | Sets whether the MSBuild Analyzer should be used. | true dependencyCheckPathToDotNETCore | The path to .NET Core for .NET assembly analysis on non-windows systems. |
 dependencyCheckPEAnalyzerEnabled | Sets whether or not the _experimental_ PE Analyzer that reads the PE headers of DLL and EXE files should be used. | true dependencyCheckRetireJSAnalyzerEnabled | Sets whether or not the RetireJS Analyzer should be used. | true